teaguejobs/PROJECT-7/Project7.md

 8. Locate the log folder for Apache on the Web Server and mount it to NFS server’s export for logs.
 Repeat step №4 to make sure the mount point will persist after reboot.

-- sudo mount -t o rw,nosuid <NFS-PRIVATE-I.P>:mnt/logs /var/logs/httpd
+- sudo mount -t nfs o rw,nosuid NFS-PRIVATE-I.P:mnt/logs /var/log/httpd
 ![alt text](./step4%20repeat.PNG)

 9. Fork the github from darey repository